 We offer four tracks at London Swing Festival, Sugarhill, Congaroo, Killer Diller and ‘A’ Train.
 Check out the level descriptions below to find out which track is right for you.

 You’ve been dancing for under 6 months or have maybe only taken one or two swing dance classes before!
 This dance is totally new to you.
-We don’t currently offer a Beginner Track at this year’s festival but check out the Dance In A Day workshops offered by Swing Patrol.
+We are about to open the Saturday Beginner Workshop as part of London Swing Festival – stay tuned for more information on this coming soon!

 You’re no longer a beginner dancer – you’ve found your weekly class (or two!) and you may have gone to a social dance.
 You’ve been to enough classes to have a dance and a good time but you know there are still a lot of things about social dancing that evade you and there are moves and steps that you’re not sure about.
 We don’t currently offer the Hellzapoppin’ track at this year’s festival but check out the workshops offered by Swing Patrol as you might find something that can boost your dancing!